Legal Information: Puerto Rico

 Can I get a temporary custody as a part of a protection from abuse order?

-For more information about protection orders and what you can ask for in them, please read our section on How can a protection order help me?
+For more information about protection orders and what you can ask for in them, please read our section on What protections can I get in a protection order?